Publications that make use of David Grove's ideas

 Download prepress version: Martin_2007-Metaphors_in_Mind_Review.pdf

-It seems odd to be reviewing an excellent book about the practical use of metaphor that is six years old, already has a couple of translations into another language (Italian and French), and has summary papers in several other languages.
-But conversations at a recent conference suggested that the work it describes is not yet well known to metaphor researchers.
+Conversations at a recent [metaphor] conference suggested that the work [Metaphors in Mind] describes is not yet well known to metaphor researchers.
 Perhaps this reflects the gulf between the practitioner/trainer world of shared experiences and face-to-face contact versus the academic world of journal articles and statistics.
 But if I had a research student working on metaphor, experience of Lawley and Tompkins' work would be a key part of the basic training because of its striking capacity to bring our internal metaphorical worlds to life.

 (2007). "... and good systems practice is [pause] like [pause] what?": 'Clean Language' and 'Metaphor Landscapes' as potential tools in Systems Practice.
 A revised version of the paper presented at the 11th United Kingdom Systems Society (UKSS) International Conference,